 Laboratories are places where scientists and medical professionals conduct studies or perform other work relevant to their fields.
-Laboratories usually contain specialized equipment to help with such work.
+You need to know about the common laboratory apparatus and their uses since labs usually contain specialized equipment to help with such work.
 Some of the most common kinds of laboratory equipment can magnify, measure, ignite, weigh or hold various substances for a variety of purposes.

 Microscopes in Labs

-There are many different kinds of microscopes.
 Compound microscopes are the most common in laboratory environments.
-Compound microscopes include a base, an illuminator to produce light for better viewing, a stage with clips to hold specimens in place, lenses that provide different levels of magnification and an eyepiece through which a person can look.
+Compound microscopes include a base, an illuminator to produce light for better viewing, a stage with clips to hold specimens in place, lenses that provide different levels of magnification, and an eyepiece through which a person can look.

 Bunsen burners are small gas burners that produce a single open flame.
 They are common in the laboratories of chemists and in school laboratories because they help students observe chemical reactions.
 The heat from a Bunsen burner can sterilize equipment, heat chemicals to produce specific reactions or facilitate combustion.